CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 #### SYS.3.1.M10 Synchronization of Laptop Databases [User]

-If a laptop is being used on the road and is not being used directly on the institution's file servers over a VPN, it is important that all the necessary data and applications are up-to-date.
-Likewise, data processed on the move should be quickly stored on IT systems within the information network of the institution, so that inconsistent data sets do not occur.
-The easiest way to do this is to periodically synchronize laptops, such as with tools to synchronize files and directories between laptops and workstations or servers.
+When a laptop is being used on the road rather than working directly on the institution's file servers over a VPN, it is important that all the necessary data and applications are up-to-date.
+Likewise, data processed on the way should be quickly stored on IT systems within the information network of the institution, so that inconsistent data sets do not occur.
+The easiest way to do this is to periodically synchronize laptops, such as using tools to synchronize files and directories between laptops and workstations or servers.
 This should be considered, which information is stored in which places, ie on which servers and in which directories.
 The first sighting usually shows how many different places in an information network the information relevant for a job is.

 So that synchronization processes do not take too long, tools should be selected for this purpose.